 In the 1800s, the vast majority of the world’s people lived in miserable conditions, without access to adequate food or shelter.
 Today, less than 10% of the world lives in extreme poverty – despite a seven-fold increase in our population.

 Life expectancy has doubled in the last 100 years.
 Child mortality has reduced from 32% to less than 4%.
-More children are in school, more people live in free and democratic societies, more women have access to sexual and reproductive health rights than ever before in human history.
+More children are in school, more people live in democratic societies, more women have access to sexual and reproductive health rights than ever before in human history.

 We have also improved standards of living and expanded freedoms in ways that would have been unimaginable a few generations ago.